deusExMac/pdf2docxConverter/README.md

 # About pdf2docxConverter

 Converts pdf files to docx using python's pdf2docx module.
+This script has been created to experiment with the pdf2docx module.

 # Acknowledgements
 Based on an idea and first version found here https://www.facebook.com/groups/4910929078932537